Hank Fraley: San Jose State University

 On January 31, 2013, San Jose State University hired Fraley as offensive line coach for the Spartans football team under Ron Caragher.

 Minnesota Vikings

 On February 10, 2014, Fraley was hired by the Minnesota Vikings as an assistant offensive line coach.

 UCLA

 On January 21, 2017, the UCLA Bruins hired Fraley as their offensive line coach.

 Detroit Lions

 On February 16, 2018, Fraley was hired by the Detroit Lions as an assistant offensive line coach.

 On January 7, 2020, Fraley was promoted to offensive line coach.

 Personal life

 Hank grew up in Gaithersburg Maryland attending Gaithersburg High School.
 Prior to starting his NFL career, Fraley planned on teaching history and coaching football.
 He is married to Danielle (May 26, 2006), and they live in Canton, Michigan with their five children.
-They have one yellow lab, Wingman, a Leonberger named Uschi and a pug named Daisy and a Chocolate Lab named Bently.
+They have one yellow lab named Wingman, a Leonberger named Uschi, a pug named Daisy, and a Chocolate Lab named Bently.